 10. Debt Advice: If you are managing a number of debts or financial obligations alongside your study costs you are strongly advised to consult a debt adviser who can help you to evaluate your full financial situation and explore wider options for debt management and relief.

 It's really important to take action early and explore all available resources to find a solution that works for you and to keep Credit Control informed.
 If in doubt, speak to the Money & Housing Advice Service as soon as possible.
-Specialist Money Advisors can talk you through the options available to you by phone, at drop-in sessions or pre-booked appointments.
+Specialist Money Advisers can talk you through the options available to you by phone, at drop-in sessions or pre-booked appointments.
 Full details are available on the Money & Housing Advice Service website.

 Further advice and resources